 Subterranean termites typically nest underground so check for mud or soil in the tunnels they burrow into wood.
 Subterranean termites also create maze-like patterns as they chew through wood.
 Tap the wood.
 If it sounds hollow, you’ve got termites.

 Termites will set up their colonies in an area with moisture.
 Typically, that is underground, which is why the subterranean termites are so common.
 However, an above-ground source of moisture can be a viable substitute for a colony.
 Termites may set up an above-ground colony near a roof leak or a leak in a pipe.

-To learn more about our termite control in Southeast Virginia, give us a call today at (757) 384-1302 to request a consultation.
+To learn more about our termite control in Virginia Beach, give us a call today at (757) 384-1302 to request a consultation.